top of page

 6. Having a wedding/reception at a non-traditional spot like a national park?
 Stock the bare bones bathroom with a basket of goodies (nice soap, hand towels, floor rug, mouthwash, hair ties, tampons, lotion, candles, etc).

-7. When your best people give a toast, have them stand NEAR you, adjacent, facing you and your partner, NOT across the room with a gulf of 50 feet between you.
-That gulf of space creates really impersonal photos from toasts.
+7. When your best people give a toast, have them stand NEAR you, adjacent, facing you and your partner, NOT across the room with a gulf of 50 feet between you; it's better for photos.

 8. If you're feeling shy or introverted about having your photo taken and if that part of the day sounds horrible, definitely let me know, and I'll build in little breaks for you guys and/or see how truncated we can make that time while still getting some images.